nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_

+### Adding orders
+1. Add an order to the database
+    1. Prerequisites: none
+    1. Test case: `add n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 d/13-05-2022 o/Chocolate Cake o/chocolate cake o/Mochi Cake t/friend t/daughter` <br>
+    Expected: A new entry corresponding to the details of this order is added to the Order Box.
+Details of the successful input is shown in the status box.
+If `Mochi Cake` and `Chocolate Cake` are not in the Order Items table previously, they should be added to it now.

 ### Deleting multiple orders